 Can I Ever Stop Snoring?

 Yes, you can.
 Follow instructions such as getting enough sleep, keeping the air in your room humid, avoiding alcohol before bed, frequently changing your sleeping position, and taking a warm bath if your nasal passages are blocked.
 These are simple steps that can help you stop yourself from snoring.

 Do Skinny People Snore?

-Snoring is not happening only in fat people.
+Snoring is not happening only to fat people.
 Thin people do snore as well.
-Skinny people can snore due to tiredness, cold, allergies, and even polyps.
+Skinny people can snore due to tiredness, colds, allergies, and even polyps.

 There can be other anatomical abnormalities as well that cause the individuals to snore.
 It creates some kind of pressure in the lungs when the person breathes.

 Though it has been stated that one of the main reasons behind snoring is gaining weight, it is not always the case, and skinny people also snore.
 So if you are skinny and snoring, you should find the reason behind it and put an end to it before it becomes a habit.

 Does Snoring Mean Deep Sleep?

 It should be mentioned that snoring is not always associated with deep sleeping.
 Sleep apnea is least likely to take place in deep sleep as it generally happens during the REM when breathing is considered to be at its shallowest.